i-and-me-solutions/vscode.morgana.beta/README.md

 # Morgana IBM i Outline and more for Visual Studio Code

 Welcome to **Morgana IBM i Outline**, a project by a dedicated team with the goal of making life easier for IBM i developers and saving them more and more time in their daily work.
 RPG development has long been tied to legacy workflows, and we believe it’s time for a change.
 Morgana is a Visual Studio Code extension designed to make working with RPG code more intuitive, efficient, and enjoyable.
 Whether you’re maintaining fixed-format RPG or preparing for mixed and free-format RPG, Morgana is here to support you every step of the way.

+## 🛠️ Using Morgana Outline

+Morgana Outline is designed to simplify your RPG development workflow.
+Here's how you can get started:

+1. **Open an RPGLE or SQLRPGLE File**: Simply open any RPGLE or SQLRPGLE file in Visual Studio Code.
+2. **View the Outline**: The Morgana Outline will automatically appear in the Explorer section of the Activity Bar, providing a structured overview of your code.
+If you have the "Code for IBM i" extension open, you may need to switch to the Explorer view in the Activity Bar to access the Morgana Outline.
+You can also drag the Morgana Outline to any other view you prefer.
+For example, feel free to move it to the "Code for IBM i" section if that fits your workflow better.
+3. **Navigate Your Code**: Use the outline to quickly jump to fields, subroutines, procedures, and other key elements in your code.

+With Morgana Outline, navigating complex RPG programs has never been easier!

 ## 🌟 Why Morgana?